Anita9771/my-CV/README.md

 # my-CV
-#A tast assigned by the Zuri X I4G frontend track training.
+# A task assigned by the Zuri X I4G frontend track training.